Brentwood and Red Bud CSO Elimination (12139)

 MSD’s team evaluated another option that included directing combined sewer flows to a CSO storage tunnel that MSD will be designing and constructing.
 The sewer separation option was the most cost-efficient way to achieve the project goals.

-Construction for this project is anticipated to start in mid-2023.
+Construction for this project is anticipated to start in late 2024.
 MSD will be bidding the project to select a contractor to complete the construction, and that contractor will be required to submit a detailed traffic control plan to MSD for approval prior to construction.
 At this time, MSD does not yet have detailed plans for those dates, however, after the contractor is selected, MSD will hold a second public meeting to give community members an opportunity to learn more about the construction timeline and details.
 Working hours for the contractor are typically from 8:00 a.m. to 5:00 p.m.
 Different working hours may be requested by the Contractor and approved by individual municipalities according to the respective city’s ordinance.

 Trees may need to be removed to construct parts of this project.
 Property owners with trees that will need to be removed that are not located in already existing easements will be compensated for the removal through the easement acquisition process.
 If there are good options to avoid removing trees, MSD will make every attempt to do that.